 I walked in, looked around, and saw no cereal boxes.
 None.
 Not even from companies based in Latin America that I'd never heard of before.
 Other products, yes; cereal, no.

 But I wanted cereal.
 So what did I do?
 I walked up to the cash register, and asked the man there, "Excuse me: Where's the cereal?"
-A simple question, asked politely.
-No reference made to his race, his religion, his national status.
+A simple question, asked politely, with no reference made to his race, his religion, or his national status -- or to my own, for that matter.

 He glared at me.
 As if to say, "How dare you speak English in my establishment?"